 Back to the baby pops!
 They’re pretty much our favorite thing in the world right now.
 As part of our attempt at baby led weaning, I let Mia feed herself.
 Whether she’s using a spoon or her fingers, this little lady is in control!
 It’s a huge confidence builder, helps her establish a fun and healthy relationship with food, and frees up my hands so I can stuff food in my own face while she smears food all over hers.
 It also helps build motor skills and all that jazz, or so I’m told.
 I think it’s mainly practice for her future as an artist.
 This kid can paint the room broccoli in a matter of seconds.
 It’s impressive.

-32 ounces of whole milk organic yogurt [plain or vanilla]
+- 32 ounces of whole milk organic yogurt [plain or vanilla]

-one bunch of organic broccoli, tops only [green beans are great too!]
+- one bunch of organic broccoli, tops only [green beans are great too!]

-1 ripe avocado, pit removed
+- 1 ripe avocado, pit removed

-1 cup of organic applesauce, unsweetened
+- 1 cup of organic applesauce, unsweetened

-ground cinnamon, to taste
+- ground cinnamon, to taste

-extras: Add a handful of fresh organic spinach to the mix if you have it!
+- extras: Add a handful of fresh organic spinach to the mix if you have it!
 Frozen or fresh mango also makes a yummy addition!

-To thicken plain yogurt all you have to do is strain it!
+- To thicken regular yogurt into protein-packed greek, all you have to do is strain it!
 My favorite method is pretty no-fuss no-muss and involves topping a large bowl [a pot works too!] with a sieve and several layers of cheesecloth.
 Typically the cheesecloth comes in a giant roll so just fold it over itself a bunch of times, slap it in the sieve, and pour in your yogurt.
 To make it air-tight and keep things fresh, wrap the top of the bowl with plastic wrap and place in your refrigerator for a few hours.
 Though it will thicken within 2-3 hours I will typically leave mine in overnight [or even 24 hours] to make ridiculously thick yogurt that, once frozen, resembles ice cream in texture.
 Mia goes ape over it.

-Blanch or steam your broccoli until bright green and tender and add it to a blender or food processor with the thickened yogurt, avocado, applesauce, and cinnamon.
+- Blanch or steam your broccoli until bright green and tender and add it to a blender or food processor with the thickened yogurt, avocado, applesauce, and cinnamon.